-Director of Design and Innovation Strategy, Ryan Chen, was excited to be part of the lineup at TedXJeffersonU: Pioneers of Tomorrow on Friday, October 4th.
-Ryan joined 13 other speakers whose talks addressed the TedX theme of pioneering new frontiers.
-The event took place at the Connelly Auditorium in the Dorrance H. Hamilton Building from 3:30-8pm.
+Director of Design and Innovation Strategy, Ryan Chen, was excited to be part of the lineup at TedXJeffersonU: Pioneers of Tomorrow.
+Ryan joined 13 other speakers whose talks addressed “pioneering new frontiers,” the theme of TedXJeffersonU.

-In his talk, ‘Consumerism in 2030: How To Strategize for the Future,’ Ryan discussed how strategic forecasting, a tool used by design strategists, can help organizations who seek to be pioneers of tomorrow, to lead and define the future.
+In his talk, ‘Consumerism in 2030: How To Strategize for the Future,’ Ryan discussed how strategic forecasting, a tool used by design strategists, can help organizations lead.

 About Ryan Chen: